Doctoral Degree: Performance Standards and Progress

 - Students who have been terminated under such circumstances may apply for readmission to the program; however, readmission is not guaranteed.

 - Minimum Grade Requirements To remain in good academic standing students should meet the minimum GPA requirement specified by the graduate program or 3.000 (on a 4.000 scale), whichever is higher.
 Students who have filed a doctoral degree plan should maintain a 3.000 GPA for courses included on the degree plan.
-Students who have not yet filed a degree plan must maintain an overall GPA of 3.000.
-Graduate programs may require a higher GPA for individual major fields and may apply the requirement to the overall GPA instead of only to degree plan coursework.
+Only courses with grades of A, B, C (including C-) and S may be counted toward the degree.
+Students who have not yet filed a degree plan should maintain an overall GPA of 3.000.
 Students who fall below the program's minimum GPA requirement may be terminated from the program.

 - S/N grades for courses A minimum of 2/3 of the course credits included on a degree plan must be taken A/F.